VERMEER'S LOVE LETTER TRAVELS TO AUSTRALIA

 Ivan Karp is one of the principal discoverers and promoters of the Hyper-realist movement of American realist painting.
 In this interview I have attempted to explore with Mr. Karp some of the parallels and divergences between Hyper-realist movement and Dutch realism of the seventeenth century.

-INTERACTIVE STUDIES OF VERMEER'S ART OF PAINTING and A LADY STANDING AT A VIRGINAL
+INTERACTIVE STUDIES OF VERMEER'S ART OF PAINTING AND A LADY STANDING AT A VIRGINAL

 Spurred by the enthusiasm with which the other interactive studies have been accepted, I have just added The Art of Painting and A Lady Standing at a Virginal to the list.
 This particular feature presents a large high quality image of Vermeer's painting and three related topics in text.
 By rolling your cursor over the questions, or any one of the dozens of different areas of the painting, you will access and instantaneous tooltip-popup boxes that furnish detail images and information.